Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 In some design applications, there might be a need to focus more on design space coverage to ensure that all key modalities of the design space are reflected in generated designs.
 In such cases, practitioners can instead estimate recall or use other metrics to quantify coverage.

-\paragraph{Recall} Like precision, recall is a metric introduced by Sajjadi~\etal~\cite{sajjadi2018assessing}.
-Though extracting singular recall values from PR curves is similarly challenging, practitioners can select some maximum $F_\beta$ score for some $\beta>>1$ to estimate recall.
+\paragraph{Recall} Like precision, recall is a metric discussed in Sajjadi~\etal~\cite{sajjadi2018assessing}, measuring the proportion of datapoints in the support of the generated distribution.
+Practitioners can select some maximum $F_\beta$ score for some $\beta>>1$ to estimate recall.

 \paragraph{Nearest Generated Sample~(Figure~\ref{fig:NGS})} For a simple approach to capture dataset coverage, practitioners can calculate the distance to the nearest generated sample for every original datapoint.
 This score can be averaged over the dataset to evaluate a set of generated samples.
 However, this score depends on the size of the generated sample set, necessitating the selection of a set size tuning parameter for standardization.